chasefinch/django-amp-renderer/README.md

 You can apply the middleware to all requests, even non-AMP pages.
 The transformations will only be applied if the document contains the v0.js script (`https://cdn.ampproject.org/v0.js`).

+If the transformation is applied, the `Boilerplate-Status` header of the response will either be set to "Removed" or "Ignored", based on whether the boilerplate was able to be removed by the renderer.

 ## Testing, etc.

 Sort imports (Requires Python >= 3.6):